“If your customer retention is poor, then nothing else matters.”

 You can also segment your tickets to meet the SLAs consistently.
 Segmenting support tickets ensures that the support request pertaining to a particular technology is routed to the most qualified person who can resolve issues as quickly as possible.
 However you choose to segment, the ability to triage support requests efficiently with segmentation can decrease first response times and positively impact customer retention and satisfaction.

 Support agents need the right tools to resolve customer issues effectively.
-The whole process fastens when agents receive tickets with accurate and up-to-date information.
-The best way to empower your staff with ticket handling software that helps them stay organized and reduce duplicated or misdirected effort.
+The whole service desk ticket handling process fastens when agents receive tickets with accurate and up-to-date information.
+The best way to empower your staff is with ticket handling software that helps them stay organized and reduces duplicated or misdirected effort.

-It is also a major relief to the customers as they do not have to repeat and re-explain the issue to several support agents throughout the ticket handling process.
+It is also a major relief to the customers as they do not have to repeat and re-explain the issue to several support agents throughout the service desk ticket handling process.

-Many organizations design their resolution journey or workflow based on these ticket handling best practices.
+Many organizations design their resolution journey or workflow based on these ticket-handling best practices.
 It can only happen if you have efficient tools at your disposal.
-A good ticket management solution will help you frame the best and efficient customer support, while a bad one can break your workflows.
+A good ticket management solution will help you frame the best and most efficient customer support, while a bad one can break your workflow.

 With that being said, our readers who implement and follow these ticket handling best practices are not only able to meet but surpass their customer’s expectations.
 So, are you ready to meet the demands of today’s digitally-driven world?
 Take your customer support to the next level with DeskXpand.